 What happens if I miss a dose?

-Take the miss dose as soon as you remember or skip it if your next dose is approaching soon.
+Take the missed dose as soon as you remember or skip it if your next dose is approaching soon.
 Do not double up on dosages.